MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/set-default-homepage.md

 - MET150
 - MOE150
 ms.assetid: c020bd72-9906-4dfd-bc77-57287f5927ce
-description: "Learn how to set Bing as the default homepage for your company with Microsoft Search in Bing."
+description: "Learn how to set Bing as the default homepage for your company with Microsoft Search."
 ---

 # Set default homepage

-Configuring the default browser, default search engine, and default homepage will help your users discover Microsoft Search in Bing capabilities, encourage more usage, and provide a smoother experience.
+Configuring the default browser, default search engine, and default homepage will help your users discover Microsoft Search  capabilities, encourage more usage, and provide a smoother experience.

 To set the default homepage for your organization, follow the steps below.